Home modification for safe aging in place are being driven by Baby Boomers wanting to remain in their own home in retirement years.

 Even with a railing, stairs pose a huge risk for serious falls.
 They are often a hurdle for seniors with limited mobility or balance.
 Carpeting on stairs makes this worse.
 Additionally, lighting in this area often fails to properly illuminate steps and transition areas.

 Stair lifts, glides, or additional handrails can make steps easier.
 Consider replacing or installing new lighting for seniors who have limited vision.
+When making home modifications for elderly and disabled individuals consider mobility declines over time.

 Tile flooring quickly becomes slippery when wet.
 Rugs or other flooring can cause uneven walkways, which continue to pose problems for seniors with limited mobility.

 Look for opportunities to install more lighting in corners and throughout walkways.
 LED bulbs are brighter than traditional bulbs.
 And they don’t require constant replacement.
-In addition, making light switches more accessible can be considered.
+In addition, making light switches and outlets more accessible can be considered.

 Look out for lips and thresholds throughout the house that limit wheelchair access.
 Measure doorways and other entries.
 Increase the width when needed.
+Also assure that cabinets and closets are reachable.

 Living in Place Designs / Home Modification for Elderly and Disabled